Hanako256/2026-02-11-the-macroepad/README.md

 ### PCB:
 <img width="1014" height="535" alt="image" src="https://github.com/user-attachments/assets/5020d59a-a1c5-4878-b282-4b179db07573" />
-I don't even know how many times I redesigned this part...from just changing the wiring to restarting from scratch, it must have gone through over 7 versions by now.
-I'm finally happy with what I have now.
+I don't even know how many times I redesigned this part...from just changing the wiring to restarting from scratch, it must have gone through over 7 versions by now, but I'm finally happy with this.

 2 of those poes will never see the light of day...oh well, sacrifices must be made.